M1ckeysofine/portfolio/ctf/index.md

 ## SANS Holiday Hack Challenge 2015 – *“Gnome in Your Home”*
 In 2015, I solved all the technical challenges of the Holiday Hack **A Hacker’s Holiday** event, which earned me a **Super Honorable Mention** for creativity.
 I approached the challenges by thinking outside the box – for example, exploiting an IoT "Gnome" device and analyzing its network traffic in unexpected ways.

+Interested in the detailed tech details? <a href="../ctf/sans-holiday-hack.md" class="backlink__link">SANS Holiday Hack Tech Breakdowns</a>

 <details><summary>**Technical Breakdown (2015)** – *Click to expand*</summary>
-Interested in the detailed tech details? [[../ctf/sans-holiday-hack]]

 **Challenge Synopsis:** The 2015 challenge involved an IoT elf gnome (“Gnome in Your Home”) that players had to investigate.
 I reverse-engineered firmware to uncover hidden features and analyzed network packets between the gnome and Santa’s servers.